okaythi/minigames/docs/adding-a-game.md

 export const GAMES: readonly GameModule[] = [avoidTheSpikes, myGame]
 ```

-Then add the slug to `ALLOWED_SLUGS` in `functions/api/stats/index.ts` so the edge is willing to
+Then add the slug to `ALLOWED_SLUGS` in `shared/game-slugs.ts` so the edge is willing to
-store counters for it (the function refuses unknown slugs on purpose - otherwise anyone could
+store counters for it (both the Pages Function and the dev middleware read that one list, and
-mint D1 rows).
+refuse unknown slugs on purpose - otherwise anyone could mint D1 rows).

 ## 5. The engine contract